CosmWasm/cw-plus/packages/cw1155/README.md

 CW1155 is a specification for managing multiple tokens based on CosmWasm.
 The name and design is based on Ethereum's ERC1155 standard.

+The specification is split into multiple sections, a contract may only implement some of this functionality, but must implement the base.

 Design decisions:

 - Fungible tokens and non-fungible tokens are treated equally, non-fungible tokens just have one max supply.